inkstitch/inkstitch/README.md

 ## Workflow

-Here's how I use inkscape-embroidery to design embroidery patterns.
+Here's how I use ink/stitch to design embroidery patterns.

 ### Pixels Per Millimeter